 What are the Symptoms of Gluten Intolerance?

 As researchers continue to search for the trigger of non-allergic gluten intolerance, studies have shown the symptoms are real.
-A recent study found that individuals who did not have a gluten allergy still experienced abdominal pain, bloating, problems with their stool, and fatigue as a result of consuming gluten.
-For those with celiac disease, the problem is even more significant and may produce additional medical conditions such as skin disorders and bone diseases.
+A recent study found that individuals who did not have a gluten allergy still experienced abdominal pain, bloating, concerns with their stool, and fatigue as a result of consuming gluten.
+For those with celiac disease, the concern is even more significant and may produce additional medical conditions such as skin disorders and bone diseases.

 Since researchers continue to search for the causes of non-celiac, gluten sensitivity, individuals who suspect gluten intolerance should be aware of the symptoms as well as the dangers of gluten-related diseases, so as to seek medical consultation as appropriate – or alter their diet to completely avoid gluten.